mdn/content/files/en-us/web/api/serviceworkerglobalscope/backgroundfetchabort_event/index.md

 If the fetch is canceled, the browser aborts the fetch, starts the service worker, if necessary, and fires the `backgroundfetchabort` event in the service worker's global scope.

 In the handler for this event, the service worker can clean up any related data for the operation.
 It can also retrieve and store any successful responses (for example, using the {{domxref("Cache")}} API).
-To access the response data the service worker uses the event's {{domxref("BackgroundFetchEvent/registration", "registration")}} property.
+To access the response data, the service worker uses the event's {{domxref("BackgroundFetchEvent/registration", "registration")}} property.

 ## Examples